zyw229/blog/blog/content/posts/macro003.md

 ## Summary

-Since the introduction of the Bank Term Funding Program (BTFP), stress within the banking sector has been more closely tied to overall market liquidity.
-In this article, we explore the various channels through which bank stress affects market liquidity.
-We revisit several key metrics we've been watching since the SVB failure, and try to make our best projection for market liquidity for the coming months.
+Since 2022, regional banks have been having a hard time.
+The introduction of the Bank Term Funding Program (BTFP) has tied banking sector stress tighter with overall market liquidity.
+In this article, we revisit several key metrics we've been watching since SVB failure to gauge the current stress level within the banking system.
+We also explore the various channels through which bank stress can affect market liquidity.
+Through analyzing past weeks' data, we try to make our best projection of market liquidity for the coming months.

 ---